KlevisMema/SafeShare/README.md

 - Only the group owner can manage group membership.

 ## 3. Features
-This section outlines the high-level features and protocols required for secure data exchange, storage, and user activities.
+This section outlines the high-level features and protocols for secure data exchange, storage, and user activities.

 ### User Registration, Authentication, and Revocation
 - Secure credentials generation for user registration.